 - Change in temperament – An expecting mother will want to do all she can to protect her nest and babies, and some pregnant rabbits will become aggressive and territorial.
 They could lunge and even bite (Note – this behaviour is also seen in entire female rabbits, which is why neutering is a good idea).

-- Change in body shape – Although rabbit’s don’t show pregnancy in the same way a human does, she will get bigger and gain weight (although weight gain is very small and only really changes towards the end.
+- Change in body shape – Although rabbits don’t show pregnancy in the same way a human does, she will get bigger and gain weight (although weight gain is very small and only really changes towards the end.
 However unless you knew her pre-pregnancy weight, this won’t be of any use).
-Rabbits are a prey species and carry their babies high to allow them to run away from predators if needed.
+Rabbits are a prey species and carry their babies high to allow them to escape predators if needed.
 A vet would be able to palpate her abdomen to feel for babies if you are unsure, don’t do this yourself if you are inexperienced as you could hurt the foetuses.

 Note – If you think your rabbit is pregnant and she is in with another rabbit, you must remove the other rabbit.
 Should her companion be male, he could mate her again as soon as the babies are born.
 A female companion should also be taken out.
-If possible, keep the other rabbit housed closely to her as rabbits form strong bonds and once the babies are weaned, the adults could be neutered and bonded back together.
+If possible, keep the other rabbit housed as close to her as rabbits form strong bonds and once the babies are weaned, the adults could be neutered and bonded back together.

 How long is a rabbit pregnancy?

-Rabbits can give birth between 28 – 32 days, so if you know when she was mated, you should have a good idea when the babies are due.
+Rabbits can give birth between 28 – 32 days, so if you know when she was mated, you should have a good idea of when the babies are due.